stevage/mapbox-choropleth/README.md

     // CSV rows in the format D3 produces.
     //tableRows: [{ id: 'VIC', pop: 5000000}, { id: 'SA', pop: 3000000 }, ...],

-    // Name of the column in the CSV file that contains the numeric quantity to be visualised
+    // Name of the column in the CSV file that contains the numeric quantity to be visualised.
+    // Values will be coerced to numbers, so may contain numeric strings ("3.5").
     tableNumericField: 'pop',

     // Name of the column in the CSV file that contains boundary identifiers